 In 1995, Salon.com was founded in San Francisco.

-In 1998, Wattis Institute for Contemporary Arts was founded and is part of the California College of the Arts.
+In 1998, the Wattis Institute for Contemporary Arts was founded as part of the California College of the Arts.

-By 1999, there were more than thirty thousand hotel rooms.
+By 1999, San Francisco had more than thirty thousand first-class hotel rooms.

-Between 1999 and 2000, the job growth rate in San Francisco was 4.9%, creating over 50,000 jobs in technology firms and internet content production.
+Between 1999 and 2000, San Francisco experienced a job growth rate of 4.9%, creating over 50,000 jobs in technology firms and internet content production.

 From 2002 through 2013, Oracle Park hosted the annual Fight Hunger Bowl college football game.

-In 2003, the University of California, San Francisco opened a 43-acre Mission Bay campus.
-This new campus complements the original facility in Parnassus Heights and contains research space and facilities designed to foster biotechnology and life sciences entrepreneurship.
-The opening of the Mission Bay campus in 2003 effectively doubled the size of UCSF's research enterprise.
+In 2003, a 43-acre Mission Bay campus was opened, complementing the original UCSF facility in Parnassus Heights.
+This new campus contains research space and facilities intended to foster biotechnology and life sciences entrepreneurship, effectively doubling the size of UCSF's research enterprise.

-In 2004, the Small Business Commission started a publicity campaign to keep a larger share of retail dollars in the local economy.
+In 2004, the Small Business Commission started a publicity campaign to keep a larger share of retail dollars in the local San Francisco economy.

-In 2006, small businesses with fewer than 10 employees and self-employed firms made up 85% of city establishments.
+In 2006, small businesses with fewer than 10 employees and self-employed firms made up 85% of San Francisco city establishments.

 In 2007, San Francisco expanded its Medicaid and other indigent medical programs into the Healthy San Francisco program, which subsidizes certain medical services for eligible residents.